 Track Your Steps

-Pacer is a great way to track your steps and see your progress over time.
+Keep track of your steps so that you can track your progress over time.
 By keeping track of your steps and distance over time, you can find out if you’re getting more active, and motivate yourself to continue to walk every day.
+Try to increase your step count little by little – perhaps just a few hundred extra steps a month – until you’re walking more than before.
+Pacer is a great way to track your steps using just your phone, and you can easily view your past results.

 Get started today with a walking program – your heart will thank you.